It may be easier than ever to sell your unwanted items online.

 The payoff?
 Newfound space in your home and a (hopefully) a nice pile of cash you can take to the bank.

 Looking for the right place to transfer your earnings?
-Consider SoFi Money®.
-SoFi Money is a cash management account that allows you to earn competitive interest, spend and save–all in one account.
+Consider SoFi Checking and Savings®.
+A checking and savings account with SoFi allows you to earn competitive interest, spend and save–all in one account.
 And you’ll pay zero account fees to do it.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.